Mohamed-Abotalb/alx-low_level_programming/0x0A-argc_argv/README.md

 - Fourth C file is 3-mul.c, it multiplies two numbers.

 - Fifth C file is 4-add.c, it adds positive numbers and prints the result followed by a new line.

+## Advanced Parts of the Task

+- First C file is 100-change.c, it prints the minimum number of coins to make change for an amount of money.